abhiab00007/COVID-19-GlobalTrends-An-Analytical-Overview/README.md

 ## <u>Visualisations</u>

- visulisations are added to both content pages of the project  to convey insights effectively:
+visualisations are added to both content pages of the project  to convey insights effectively:

 Page1:
 1. Recovery Rate and Fatality Rate Cards: